acgetchell/mundus-atrox/src/journals/fifth.md

 Benjamin uses *Primeval Awareness* again to discern that there is some sort of Aberration underneath the manor, as well as a large group of undead.

-The party returns to the *Phandalin Miner's Exchange*, deciding to pass on assaulting Tresendar Manor. *Wulrif* discerns that *Halla* is interested in taking over the *Redbrands*.
+The party returns to the *Phandalin Miner's Exchange*, deciding to pass on assaulting *Tresendar Manor*. *Wulrif* discerns that *Halla* is interested in taking over the *Redbrands*.

 They encounter *Sindar Hallwinter*, who seems to have taken over the Townmaster role from *Harbin*.